surftrips.co

 Frequently asked

-Left Point is a point break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Left Point is a point bottom, long powerful left-hand point, big-swell only, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Left Point